-For more information regarding this course or to register, contact the AHA Training Center at 717-544-5184 or send us an email.
+For more information regarding this course or to register, contact the AHA Training Center by sending us an email.

 Updated to reflect the 2010 AHA Guidelines for CPR and ECC, Pediatric Emergency Assessment Recognition and Stabilization (PEARS®) helps health care providers develop the knowledge and skills needed for emergency evaluation and treatment of seriously ill infants and children.
 PEARS® teaches providers how to recognize respiratory distress, shock and cardiac arrest, and provide appropriate lifesaving interventions within the initial minutes of response until the child is transferred to an advanced life support provider.
 The goal of PEARS® is to improve the quality of care provided to seriously ill or injured infants and children, resulting in improved outcomes.